 Using Your New License

-Per the rules of the Alaska Graduated Driver Licensing (GDL) Program, your new license will come with some restrictions concerning when you can drive and who you can have in the car with you.
+Per the rules of the Alaska Graduated Driver Licensing (GDL) Program, your new license will have some restrictions concerning when you can drive and who you can have in the car with you.

 PASSENGERS: If you are under age 18, you may not transport any passengers under age 21 except for family members.